count-negative/Configurable-Menu/README.md

    - Removed the hover icon borders, due to allow more compatibility with cinnamon themes.
    - The new layouts of Vampire, Garibaldo, GnoMenu Left, GnoMenu Right GnoMenu Top and GnoMenu Bottom was added.
    - Several visually improvement in different layouts, especially the horizontal.
+   - Now you can rename the apps on the accessible panel.

 0.8-Beta
    - The Accessible panel is now configurable and has two drag and drop areas (Places and Apps).